-Furthermore, when a country does in a major Squash you know for fact that the government will want to capitalise on it and will support it all the way especially if it means bring the sport into schools.
+Furthermore, when a country does a major Squash you know for a fact that the government will want to capitalise on it and will support it all the way especially if it means bringing the sport into schools.

 Possible alienation amongst players

 Squash has always been seen as a sport that is friendly with a degree of professional etiquette when players are in an ultra-competitive rally on the court.

 Now given the issues between Israel and Malaysia could potentially see alienation amongst players, in terms of global friendships in the sport in the context of cultural relationships between countries.